jrswenson/react-heros/README.md

 		- List Villains (Include delete from list)
 		- Add, Edit
 	- Compare to **CRUD_Heroes_Villains** branch
-- Add A Favorites Page
+- Add a Favorites Page
 	- Make this the default route
 	- Using Context, create a centralized list of favorite heroes and hated villains
 - Create a Progress bar or Spinner to display to the user the app is busy